comit-network/comit.network/blog/2020-09-21-setup-bitcoin-cloud-node.md

 ### Configure RPC server

-Configuration is to be done in the `bitcoin.conf` file, which is to be put into `/etc/bitcoin`.
+Configuration is to be done in the `bitcoin.conf` file, which is to be put into `/etc/bitcoin` folder as specified in the service.
 This directory is to be owned by the bitcoin user.
 Make sure to put the configuration file into `/etc/bitcoin/bitcoin.conf` - if file does not exist create it (as user `bitcoin`).